By Linda Austin, Moonbridge Publications

 Regarding returns, know that Spark will deduct the cost of printing those books from the author’s royalties, and that’s the price of doing business as a professional publishing company.
 If the author chooses to have returns mailed back to him/her instead of being destroyed by Spark, the author will pay for the shipping – so best to choose the destroy option.

 Summary and Comparison to Amazon Kindle Direct Publishing for print books:

 Ingram Spark is a more difficult to format files for than Amazon’s Kindle Direct Publishing (KDP) for print books, so authors need to use a professional cover designer and interior formatter (may be the same person).
 The upfront costs are higher due to setup fees, but usually free if the author orders 50+ books or if IS has special offers.
 Cost per printing is a little higher compared to KDP.
 Both Spark and KDP create bar codes for their books, Spark requires the author to provide an ISBN while KDP will provide one of its own if the author chooses that route.
-Spark highly suggests discounting of book list price (35%-55%) for its book buyers, CS does not have an option for discounting since it sells direct to readers.
-(With Expanded Distribution, CS controls the discount offered, not the author.)
+Spark highly suggests discounting of book list price (35%-55%) for its book buyers, KDP does not have an option for discounting since it sells direct to readers.
+(With Expanded Distribution, KDP controls the discount offered, not the author.)
 Neither KDP nor Spark offer other publishing services except for e-book formatting.
 Both offer options for international sales, with Spark offering sales to more countries.

 What sets IngramSpark apart is its professional distribution system with discounting and returns.
 IS is most valuable for those who believe sales will also come from physical bookstores or libraries.
 Marketing skills, book genre, quality of writing and editing, and often professional book reviews will figure into that decision, as well as commercial viability of the book.
 IngramSpark is the printer of choice for those serious about being an active and professional publishing company.
 If books will be sold only through Amazon anyway, most authors prefer to use KDP.